 You might lose a lot of weight quickly when you are not dieting.

 Feeling very tired (fatigue)

 You might feel very tired a lot of the time.

-Persistent chest infections
+Ongoing chest infections

 You might have chest infections most of the time.
-Or, you might have a chest infection that doesn’t get better with treatment.
+Or you might have a chest infection that doesn’t get better with treatment.